Arvind960/kubernetes-dashboard/INSTALLATION.md

 2. Verify that JavaScript is enabled in your browser
 3. Check the browser console for any errors
+4. Ensure the pod_health_monitor.py file is properly imported in the main server file

+### Details Modal Not Working

+If the pod details modal is not appearing when clicking the Details button:

+1. Check the browser console for JavaScript errors
+2. Verify that Bootstrap is properly loaded
+3. Ensure the modal HTML is present in the template
+4. Check that the viewPodDetails function is being called

 ### Service Won't Start